 Uncertain tax positions must meet a more-likely-than-not threshold to be recognized in the financial statements and the tax benefits recognized are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon final settlement.
-See further discussion in Note 15, Income Taxes.
+See Note 17, Income Taxes, for additional information.